ManticoreGamesInc/platform-documentation/src/tutorials/collaboration.md

 5. Now, in the file explorer, drag the "data" folder into the Git folder you just made (it will be the name of your Git project).
 The file path should now look like:

-     ```C:\Users\User\Documents\My Games\Core\Saved\Maps\GameName\GithubProject\data\```
+     ```C:\Users\User\Documents\My Games\Core\Saved\Maps\GameName\GitHubProject\data\```

-6. Return to GitHub Desktop and you'll see a bunch of changes show up--GitHub has recognized all the new files we dragged in from the "data' folder!
+6. Return to GitHub Desktop and you'll see a bunch of changes show up--Git has recognized all the new files we dragged in from the "data" folder!

-     Add a message in the bottom left corner--something like "Adding the game!" so that you know what you did this commit.
+     Add a commit message in the bottom left corner that describes what you did--something like "Adding the first version of my game!".
 Then commit the changes to your project using the blue button, and click "Push" in the top right of the window.
-Now your project is officially committed safely to Github!
+Now your project is officially committed safely to GitHub!

-7. Next time you make a change to the game within CORE, the changed files will show up in Github Desktop.
-Each time you're done working or want to commit a big change, come back to Github Desktop and commit them with a clear message!
+7. Next time you make a change to the game within CORE, Git will pick up the changed files for you.
+Each time you're done working or want to commit a big change, come back to GitHub Desktop and commit them with a clear message!

 Congrats on getting set up, and happy committing!

 ## Tips on Using CORE with Git

-A CORE project will work best with Git when the project **Hierarchy is very efficiently organized**.
+A CORE project will work best with Git when the **project Hierarchy is very efficiently organized**.

 This usually means separating parts into different folders.
 For example, you might keep all the scripts and gameplay objects in one folder, and all art models in another separate folder.